douglasgreen/outlines/computing/software_architecture/software_architecture.md

 ## Future Trends in Software Architecture

 Future trends in software architecture are shaped by the rapid evolution of technology and the changing demands of the digital landscape.
-Let\'s explore these trends, focusing on emerging technologies and trends, their impact on software architecture, and how to prepare for future challenges:
+Let's explore these trends, focusing on emerging technologies and trends, their impact on software architecture, and how to prepare for future challenges:

 1. Emerging Technologies and Trends: